Bishop-333/OmegA-mod/README.md

 | `g_weaponArena` | Restricts the match to specific weapons. |

 ## New assets
-- flag models
 - font
 - icons
-- medals
-- menu
+- models
 - music (can be heard in slimefac)
+- sfx
 - skins
-- sounds
-- weapons sfx
+- sprites

 ## Building a pk3